-I wanted to write a short article on my transition from a full time Software engineer at Tesla, to becoming a Developer Advocate for Progress Software, a company building user interface technology.
+I wanted to write a short article on my transition from a full-time Software engineer at Tesla, to becoming a Developer Advocate for Progress Software eventually landing at Couchbase, a document database company.

 Aside from writing, I have also been attending meetups like the Reactivate Meetup in San Jose and conferences like the GDG Fest in San Francisco.
 Meeting new people, hearing interesting topics, taking lots of notes on ideas for content and new projects as well as handing out some swag and KendoUI socks.